 Politics, religion and gay pride clash in a small Tennessee town in this hilarious new feature film.

-"Call it Mayberry LGBT" - John Beifuss THE BLOODSHOT EYE
+"Call it Mayberry LGBT" - John Beifuss THE COMMERCIAL APPEAL

 "A heartwarming comedy" - Dawn Baumgartner Vaughn THE HERALD SUN

 After a few years up north in New York, out and proud Jason Potts returns to his Tennessee hometown only to find things have not changed for the LGBT teenagers.
 Being gay is still the worst thing to be in Smyth, Tennessee.
 Wanting to help the gay teenagers in a small way, Jason hatches a plan to them some hope while he's home for the weekend.
 Things quickly spiral out of control and Jason is put in charge of the first ever gay pride parade in the sleepy small southern town.

 Unknown to Jason, a scheming conservative city councilman is working with a holier-than-thou minister to round up the gay teenagers after the parade and send them off to an ex-gay ministry camp to be cured of their sinful ways.